-- 1. I was left \$5,000 by a distant relative.
-This is what I'd like to do with the money: - 2.
+1. I was left \$5,000 by a distant relative.
+This is what I'd like to do with the money: 2.
 I have just been laid off from my job.
 I must make a major cut in spending.
-The first thing to go is:

-Check out this online calculator to help prioritize financial goals: www.bit.ly/prioritizegoals
+The first thing to go is: 3.
+I would like to see me/us spend more money on and less money on CI heck out this online calculator to help prioritize financial goals: www.bit.ly/prioritizegoals